CFrez/natural_events/README.md

 - **Mobile-optimized interface**
     - Replace the table with a card-based layout showing essential details, with infinite scroll loading.
 Ideally paired with an API that supports proper pagination for better performance
     - Update the filter menu to use a collapsible dropdown for mobile devices
+    - Provide a simplified details page that works well with smaller screens